rajul-mm1/Habit-Tracker-App/README.md

 For Kubernetes deployment steps, manifest ordering, and required secrets, see the setup guide referenced in this repo's contribution docs (kept out of version control since it contains environment-specific values).

-## Screenshots / demo

-_Add a screenshot of the dashboard and the heatmap view here once deployed._

-## License

-MIT